 Mix gelatin and liquid.
 Set until rather thick, then whip in mixer.
 Add cream, cottage cheese, and pineapple.
 Mix thoroughly and refrigerate.

 Dissolve gelatin and salt in boiling water.
 Add cold water (or pineapple liquid), lemon juice, and sour cream.
 Beat gently with egg beater until blended.
+Pour into freezing tray, freeze 20-30 minutes, or until firm around edge and soft in center.

 This is a delicious fat-free dessert.
 It tastes very creamy.
 In food processor, combine 1/2 can drained peaches, cream cheese, sour cream, and sugar.
 Blend until smooth.